Sallo97/cep_technical_reference/documents/0_glossary.md

     During program's execution, each macro-order will be decoded by the Main Control Unit (MCU), which issues the execution of its corresponding micro-instructions.

     There is no exact modern day equivalent, it can roughly correspond to the machine-level instructions of an Instruction Set Architecture (ISA).

 ---

+- **Manchester Mark I**: one of the first stored-program computer developed by the Victoria University of Manchester in 1949.

+    It is mainly known for having introduced the concept of **index-register**.

+    Computers today implement index-registers thanks to this machine.

+---